dario-vega/test/samples/oci-nosql-query-nodejs/README.md

 # Function that reads data  using the OCI Node.js for Oracle NoSQL Database

-This function uses Resource Principals to securely authorize a function to make API calls to  Oracle NoSQL Database
+This function uses Resource Principals to securely authorize a function to make API calls to  Oracle NoSQL Database.
+You can query tables in a compartment
-It queries all table